prasanthc41m/website-under-maintenance/README.md

 # Site Maintenance template

-This is a simple and elegent html template which will display the support email and footer automatically for any website.
+This is a simple and elegent website under maintenance html template which will display the support email and footer automatically for any website.

 Download to public folder